vjlab/resources/content/selection-hyphy.md

 > cite: Wertheim, JO et al. "RELAX: detecting relaxed selection in a phylogenetic framework."
 Mol.
 Biol.
 Evol.
 32, 820–832 (2015).

-Output:
+RELAX compares a set of labelled branches against the rest of the unlabelled branches to see if the labeled and unlabelled branches experience significantly different selection pressures.
+This means *all* branches, both internal and terminal branches (typically, a whole clade).
+Hypothesis setup: ω = dNdS of the reference branches, ω<sup>k</sup> = dNdS of the test branches.

+ * M0: k = 1
+ * M1: K != 1

+Output files:

  * `<input_file>.RELAX.json` - if run completes successfully.
  * `messages.log` - log file full of log file things.
 Never found a use for it.
  * `errors.log` - if the run terminates unsuccessfully.

 ### 1. Label Your Tree Branches

-RELAX compares a set of labelled branches against the rest of the unlabelled branches to see if the labeled and unlabelled branches experience significantly different selection pressures.
-This means *all* branches, both internal and terminal branches (typically, a whole clade).

  * Go to this [phylotree.JS](http://phylotree.hyphy.org/) widget to mark your branches.
 You can click on all the branches that you want labelled.
  * Pro-tip: to make life easier, click on the important ancestral nodes of the branches that you want select, and select "All descendant branches" to select a whole bunch at a shot.
 You may still have to manually select a few stragglers; the widget doesn't work perfectly for multifurcating trees (but still does 90% of the job).